slarmoo/.github/profile/javascript/modules/modules.md

 ## ES Modules in the browser

-When you use ES modules in the browser, via HTML script references, things get a little complicated.
+When you use ES modules in the browser via HTML script references, things get a little complicated.
 The key thing to understand is that modules can only be called from other modules.
 You cannot access JavaScript contained in a module from the global scope that your non-module JavaScript is executing in.

 From your HTML, you can specify that you are using an ES module by including a `type` attribute with the value of `module` in the `script` element.
 You can then import and use other modules.
-In the example below we create a module in the HTML by specifying its type to be module.
+This is shown in the example below.

 **index.html**